eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/02-cluster-context.md

 ```

 To see the list of namespaces for the Kubernetes cluster hosting Educates,
-rather than the virtual Kubernetes cluster, run:
+rather than the virtual Kubernetes cluster, the name of the context can be
+passed when using ``kubectl``:

 ```terminal:execute
 command: kubectl get ns --context eduk8s